 The statistics included in this release are official statistics in development.
 Official statistics in development may be new or existing statistics, and will be tested with users, in line with the standards of trustworthiness, quality, and value in the Code of Practice for Statistics.

-The format of this publication is the same as in November 2023 to accommodate the adjusted experimental labour market data published by ONS for May to July 2023 onwards.
+The format of this publication is the same as the last two releases to accommodate the adjusted experimental labour market data published by ONS for May to July 2023 onwards.

 Key Points